-Each teacher will receive at a minimum, a pre-scheduled 45-minute yearly observation by a certified T-TESS appraiser to be eligible for a designation.
+Each teacher will receive at a minimum, a pre-scheduled 45-minute yearly observation by a certified T-TESS appraiser to be eligible for a designation as well as at least three non-scheduled 15-minute walk-throughs.
 All formal observations will include a pre-conference, written feedback and scoring, and a post conference.
 For the pre-scheduled 45-minute observation, each dimension in Domains 2 & 3 will receive a score based upon the average of the sub-categories within that Dimension.
 To be eligible for a TIA designation, a teacher must have at least a 3.0 (rounded to the nearest hundredth) average score in each dimension of Domains 2 & 3.

+In addition, all teachers will receive at least three 15-minute walk-throughs with written feedback.
+The average scores from each dimension in Domains 2 & 3 on the pre-scheduled 45-minute observation and the highest rated three 15-minute walk-throughs will be averaged together for the final T-TESS Composite Score.
 Teachers will be given the opportunity to provide further evidence in support of any dimension of the pre-scheduled 45-minute observation if a question should arise about scoring validity.
 Each teacher may request a second pre-scheduled 45-minute appraisal if they do not agree with the first appraisal.
+To be eligible for a TIA designation, a teacher must have at least a 3.0 average score in each dimension of Domains 2 & 3.